-Join TFA as a DACA Recipient and have a profound impact on students around the country while serving as an ally and role model.
+Join TFA as an immigrant or refugee and have a profound impact on students around the country while serving as an ally and role model.

 There are countless children living in the shadows in our country, being denied the opportunity to pursue an excellent education.

 A teacher is often the first adult an undocumented student will ask for help.
-As a Deferred Action for Childhood Arrivals (DACA) recipient, you know first-hand the concerns that undocumented kids face, whether or not you choose to share your background with students.
+As an immigrant or refugee, you know first-hand the concerns that (undocumented) immigrant and refugee kids face, whether or not you choose to share your background with students.

 Our DACAmented Network

-- West: The Bay Area, California Capital Valley, Colorado, Los Angeles, San Diego, Sacramento, Washington State, Las Vegas Valley
+- West: Bay Area, Colorado, Los Angeles, Washington State, Las Vegas Valley, Hawai’i

-- Southwest: Dallas–Fort Worth, Houston, New Mexico, Phoenix, Rio Grande Valley, San Antonio
+- Southwest: Dallas–Fort Worth, Houston, Phoenix, Rio Grande Valley, San Antonio

 - East: New York, D.C.
 Region, New Jersey